mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 `ArtifactInstall` stage.
 Failure to do so can mean that the update module will be vulnerable to security attacks.

-**Important:** The `streams-augment` directory contains unsigned data.
-Unless you specifically need unsigned data in your update module (for example for a binary diff that depends on the device it is targeted against), it is advised not to use entries in the `streams-augment` directory.
-In order to avoid accidental inclusion of unsigned data, if the update contains any entries in `streams-augment`, the `streams-list` will be called `augmented-streams-list` instead of `streams-list`.
-Entries in `streams` are always checked for signatures.

 ### File tree

 The file tree only exists in the `ArtifactInstall` and later states, and only